Kahoʻolawe: Post-contact

 From 1778 to the early 19th century, observers on passing ships reported that Kahoʻolawe was uninhabited and barren, destitute of both water and wood.

 After the arrival of missionaries from New England, the Kingdom of Hawaiʻi under the rule of King Kamehameha III replaced the death penalty with exile, and Kahoʻolawe became a men's penal colony sometime around 1830.
 Food and water were scarce, some prisoners reportedly starved, and some of them swam across the channel to Maui to find food.
 The law making the island a penal colony was repealed in 1853.

-A survey of Kahoʻolawe in 1857 reported about 50 residents here, about 5000 acre of land covered with shrubs, and a patch of sugarcane growth.
+A survey of Kahoʻolawe in 1857 reported about 50 residents there, about 5000 acre of land covered with shrubs, and a patch of sugarcane growth.
 Along the shore, tobacco, pineapple, gourds, pili grass, and scrub trees grew.
 Beginning in 1858, the Hawaiian government leased Kahoʻolawe to a series of ranching ventures.
 Some of these proved to be more successful than others, but the lack of freshwater was an unrelenting hindrance.
 Through the next 80 years, the landscape changed dramatically, with drought and uncontrolled overgrazing denuding much of the island.
 Strong trade winds blew away most of the topsoil, leaving behind red hardpan dirt.